plasne/openid-connect/implementation.md

 5. If using APPLICATION_ID or REQUIRE_USER_ENABLED_ON_REISSUE (which is a default), then the Managed Identity or Application Service Principal must be given rights to query all objects in the Microsoft Graph:

     - Managed Identity - You should follow the steps outlined here: https://blog.bredvid.no/accessing-apis-using-azure-managed-service-identity-ff7802b887d?gi=f2307752395a.
 You should give Microsoft Graph Directory.Read.All rights.
 This will require consent of an Azure AD Global Administrator.
+It will give an error per https://stackoverflow.com/questions/48013011/msi-permissions-for-graph-api/48014153#48014153, but give it an hour or so to propogate and it should work anyway.

     - Application Service Principal - You can give the Application (not Delegated) Microsoft Graph Directory.Read.All rights.
 This will require consent of an Azure AD Global Administrator.